Why Long Island Has So Many Volunteer Fire Departments

 In many metropolitan areas:

-• Fire services are centralized
+• Fire services are centralized under city or county government

-• Departments are fully paid
+• Departments are primarily career staffed

 Long Island’s system stands out because: